 Power Purchase Agreements, also referred to as PPAs, have been gaining popularity as Australian businesses look for security of supply, a smaller carbon footprint and more affordable electricity prices – but what are they and how can they help your business?

-These agreements basically involve businesses buying electricity from one source – usually a renewable one – for a set period and at a set price – instead of from retailers, and they have become more in-demand because they are a no-risk, cash flow-positive investment.
+These agreements involve businesses buying electricity from one source, usually a renewable one, for a set period and at a fixed price – instead of from retailers.
+They have become more in-demand because they are a no-risk, cash flow-positive investment.

-PPAs began gaining traction when multinational companies including tech giants Google, Amazon, Facebook, and Apple made investments in large-scale solar and wind energy development through corporate power purchase agreements.
+PPAs began gaining traction when multinational companies like Google, Amazon, Facebook, and Apple made investments in large-scale solar and wind energy development through corporate power purchase agreements.